Please review the details below before submitting your presentation proposal.

 - Transmit your PowerPoint Slides, Handout (PDF files), data charts, or other presentation materials to the conference repository by the deadline of November 2, 2020.

 - Submissions to the Research Track may be eligible to submit their full research manuscript for consideration for the OLC Online Learning Journal.

-If your presentation is accepted, you are strongly encouraged to post it as link or a pdf or PowerPoint file to the presentation repository by March 20, 2020.
+If your presentation is accepted, you are strongly encouraged to post it as link or a pdf or PowerPoint file to the presentation repository by November 2, 2020.
+Doing so is important for attendees as an accessibility consideration.
 The contributions will remain online as part of the conference materials after the conference.
 The conference management team will provide instructions on how to upload your file(s) to your session page after acceptance of proposals.
 Session abstracts and information about the presenters also will be included on the site.

 Companies and vendors provide value to OLC Conferences through program presentations, exhibits and sponsorships.
 Vendors may submit presentations in any of the program tracks or presentation formats: